benhertzsch/benhertzsch.github.io/notes/catastrophe_theory/catastrophe_theory.md

 <p class="author">Benjamin Hertzsch</p>

 __*Disclaimer:*__ These notes were typed up as a first version for a PhD  seminar I gave in Edinburgh on the 27/02/2025.
-These notes likely contain numerous typos, are wordy or inaccurate in places, and the there are issues with varying screen sizes.
-I will update the notes and fix the template soon.
+These notes likely contain numerous typos and are wordy or inaccurate in places.
+I will update the notes soon.

 In these notes, I will derive Thom's *seven elementary catastrophes* ([Thom (1972)](https://books.google.co.uk/books/about/Stabilit%C3%A9_structurelle_et_morphog%C3%A9n%C3%A8s.html?id=t7Lbs7x5G9wC&redir_esc=y)), the main elements of catastrophe theory in the four-dimensional universe.
 Key works on catastrophe theory are [Thom (1972)](https://books.google.co.uk/books/about/Stabilit%C3%A9_structurelle_et_morphog%C3%A9n%C3%A8s.html?id=t7Lbs7x5G9wC&redir_esc=y), [Arnol'd (1972)](https://link.springer.com/article/10.1007/BF01077644) (amongst many of Arnol'd's mathematical works on catastrophe theory) as well as various articles by [Zeeman (1972-1977)](https://books.google.co.uk/books/about/Catastrophe_Theory.html?id=CxuYf2PP2hsC&redir_esc=y).
 An in-depth and mathematically rigorous survey of catastrophe theory can be found in [Arnold et al. (1985)](https://link.springer.com/book/10.1007/978-0-8176-8340-5).
 For applications of catastrophe theory, see also [Arnold (1984)](https://link.springer.com/book/10.1007/978-3-642-58124-3); for beautiful illustrations of the various caustics in optics, we refer to [Berry (1980)](https://michaelberryphysics.wordpress.com/wp-content/uploads/2022/02/berry089-1.pdf).
 In the following, I will closely follow [Saunders (1980)](https://www.cambridge.org/core/books/an-introduction-to-catastrophe-theory/D5ECA839997CD9C2A247C413E69CD2B8) to derive catastrophe theory in the language familiar to physicists.